Travel to Belgium

 Visa for short stay (less than 90 days)

-The Embassy of Belgium in Malaysia handles Schengen visa applications to travel to Belgium, Luxemburg and Slovenia.
-Please be aware that the application has to be lodged with the Schengen representation of the country of your main destination.
-For tourists visiting several countries, it is the country where most of your time is spent.
-If you spend equal time in several Schengen states you are required to apply for the visa at the representation of the country where you enter the Schengen area.
+All 29 countries in the Schengen area apply the same visa rules, but be aware that the application must be lodged at the consulate of the country that is your main destination.
+For tourists visiting several countries, it is the country where you will spend the longest time.
+If you spend equal time in several Schengen states, you must apply at the consulate of the first country you will visit.

 Who